-A brief history of the Thompson wheel
+A Brief History of the Thompson Wheel

 No-till seeding (also known as zero-till) is a relatively new phenomenon, and more effective methods are continually being developed.
-In the U.S. & Canada, most planters and “no-till” drills are ill-suited to the task from the moment they’re built (they were engineered for tilled seedbeds).
-For instance, the original smooth closing wheels on all planters and no-till drills can overpack the furrow, especially when soils are damp, causing poor emergence and poor root penetration of the sidewall.
+In the U.S. & Canada, most planters and “no-till” drills are ill-suited to the task from the moment they are built (they were engineered for tilled seedbeds).
+For instance, the original smooth closing wheels on all planters and no-till drills can overpack the furrow, especially if soils are damp, causing poor emergence and poor root penetration of the sidewall.
 Because of the soil structure in no-till, the solid wheel is ineffective at closing the furrow.
 To avoid the packing problem, as well as the poor furrow closing by smooth closing wheels, several aftermarket companies began offering spoked wheels to replace the original closing wheel.

 Spoked closing wheels first came onto the no-till scene in the early ’90s, and were often simply rotary-hoe wheels or row-cleaner ‘spider’ wheels bolted onto the planter closing brackets.
 This was novel and insightful.
 While these first-generation spoked closing wheels were certainly improvements over the smooth wheel, they had significant limitations.
 Rotary-hoe wheels often excessively packed the furrow sidewall (think of a sheepsfoot), and had some issues with accumulating mud and stalks.
 The row-cleaner wheels (when used for closing) had such long slender spokes that they tended to lift the sidewall too much, flinging chunks of sidewall in all directions, and sometimes roto-tilling out the seed (the extent to which these are problems depend on amount of pressure on the spoked closing wheel, soil conditions, lateral spacing from furrow, and the degree to which the seed is embedded in the bottom of the furrow).
 Also, the row-cleaner type of closing wheel did no seed firming whatsoever, but luckily Keeton seed firmers (and several small-diameter ‘seed-lock’ wheels) were introduced to the market about that same time.